 Addressing gaps in the alternative data sources

 To take advantage of the alternative data sources, PARIS21 combined the information from CRS and online surveys with these alternative data sources to create a more up-to-date, harmonised database on funding for data and statistics.
-However, this means that there is a requirement for the completeness and coverage problems to be addressed, as described below:
+However, this means that two important problems must be addressed, as described below:

 1) The completeness problem: A common weakness of the alternative data sources, compared with CRS, is their incomplete coverage.
 This is especially apparent in IATI where, unlike CRS, donors may not report their full portfolio, leading to a lack of comprehensive information (vertical).
-Furthermore, the CRS uses a more “centralised” reporting system for each donor country, whereby information from different agencies providing ODA is gathered under one entity before reporting to CRS as a whole.
+Furthermore, the CRS uses a more “centralized” reporting system for each donor country, whereby information from different agencies providing ODA is gathered under one entity before reporting to CRS as a whole.
 The IATI, on the other hand, allows different agencies in a single donor country to report their data separately.
 This implies different reporting patterns for different agencies based on their capacity to do so regularly, and a lack of overall coordination.

 2) The coverage problem: CRS contains information from over 100 donors.
 On the other hand, donor transparency portals suffer from a “horizontal” problem, i.e., they usually have complete coverage and contain the full portfolio, but fewer than ten major donors provide access to such open and easy-to-use databases.